KooleSache/website/_pages/faq.md

 **We stopped supporting ColorSnapper 1 with the release of [ColorSnapper 2](/) in the beginning of 2015.
 You can try ColorSnapper 2 for 14 days for free — it’s faster and better in every way.**

-The issue you are seeing is due to the fact that apple brings massive changes to the way the graphics rendering on the Mac works with El Capitan (Metal).
-It brings huge performance improvements for users.
-At the same time this required significant changes for the old codebase of ColorSnapper 1, which we released back in 2011 and supported for 5 different OSX versions.
+The issue you are seeing is because Apple made massive changes to the graphics rendering engine ([Metal](https://developer.apple.com/metal/)) with the release of El Capitan.
+It brings performance improvements for applications but to take advantage of it, we would require to make some significant changes to the codebase of ColorSnapper 1, which was released back in 2011 and got supported for 5 different OSX versions.

+We also have been working on ColorSnapper 2 before El Capitan was even announced.
+So we decided to stop supporting ColorSnapper 1 with the release of ColorSnapper 2 in the beginning of 2015.
+This means, we won't fix this issue.

 ## Picking from Adobe Photoshop or Illustrator results in wrong colors